 Less tangibly, earlier this week I was getting wrapped up mentally in wanting a friend to succeed in his business, so I gave myself the “treat” of letting go of my over-investment in things beyond my control.
 Sitting in a meeting earlier today and thinking about this practice, I took in the gift of appreciating how fortunate I was to learn from the other people in the room.

-You can see how many opportunities there are each day to offer yourself simple yet beautiful and powerful gifts.
+You can see how many opportunities there is each day to offer yourself simple yet beautiful and powerful gifts.
 Routinely ask yourself: What could I give myself right now?
-Or: What do I long for – that’s in my power to give myself?
+Or: What do I long for—that’s in my power to give myself?
 Then try to actually do it.